Resurrection Of Jesus

 Every disciple, except John, was executed for proclaiming that Jesus was the Messiah.

 Nobody is willing to die for an unpopular myth.
-Each man had ample time and motivation to recant his testimony before dying, but none did.
+Each of these men had ample time and motivation to recant his testimony before dying, but none did.

 Read More About Jesus